-Certifications: Dr. Praeger’s Veggie Burgers are certified kosher parve and select varieties are certified vegan.
-They are currently working on non-GMO verification and gluten-free certification for select varieties that are labeled as gluten-free.
+Certifications: Dr. Praeger’s Veggie Burgers are Certified Kosher Parve and select varieties are Certified Gluten-Free.
+They are currently working on non-GMO verification and vegan certification for select varieties that are labeled as vegan.

 Dietary Notes: By ingredients, Dr. Praeger’s Veggie Burgers are dairy-free / non-dairy and vegetarian.
 Select varieties are also gluten-free, egg-free, and vegan.
 Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
 Processes and labeling are subject to change at any time for any company / product.